top of page

 They do need cellular network coverage to work, but with a 30 day money back guarantee, you have the option to buy and test a device before committing to a long subscription.

-Overall, we prefer the Pawfit Tracker over its equally impressive rivals because we happen to prefer the walk mapping, geo fences, device removal alert and felt the app was incredibly easy to use.
+Overall, we prefer the updated Tractive DOG 6 Tracker as we found the app incredibly easy to use and we loved the improved battery life.
 As with all dog tech, you may well think differently, because everyone's dog has their own needs.

 dog paw graphic